AlgoMaster Logo

 What is an Enum?

-Enums are perfect when a variable can only take one out of a small set of predefined values.
+They ensure that a variable can only take one out of a predefined set of valid options.

 • Vehicle Types (e.g., CAR, BIKE, TRUCK)